Data Access Roles at Preset

 At the highest level, data access is controlled at the workspace level.
 Within a workspace, a user's access permissions fall into one of four categories:

-The roles of Workspace Admin, Primary Contributor, and No access are all fairly self-explanatory.
+The roles of Workspace Admin, Primary Creator, and No access are all fairly self-explanatory.
 The user has either admin access, full non-admin access, or no access whatsoever, respectively.

 The three data access role-based options, however, enable organizations to access Preset's built-in functionality around role-based access permissions and, potentially, use row-level security to achieve granular control at the data-in-dataset level.